nityata/Edu-Corp/readme.txt

 Edu-Corp is an application that serves to build an interaction platform between faculty, students and corporate.

-Its current functions are:

-	-Student can upload his/her profile (projects etc) -Students can apply for internships at Corporates -Students can discuss project updates with Corporate -Comment and Recommendation System.
+The entire gamut of its functions can be read at "details.txt"

 Functions that are yet to be developed: